rhielab/3Dgenome/figure_script/figure1/1B/README.md

 ### 1B.
 Chromatin interaction heatmaps of Hi-C and Micro-C data near chr7p14 region.

 We used cooltools (https://github.com/open2c/cooltools) to generate the interaction heatmap.
 Here we provide a python script ```cooltools_heatmap.py``` to run cooltools.
 Below is the example code:

+To run the script, it requires the cooltools conda environment.
+- 1st - mcool file
+- 2nd - output path
+- 3rd - prefix for the output
 ```
-#To run the script, require the cooltools conda environment.
-#1st - mcool file
-#2nd - output path
-#3rd - prefix for the output
 python cooltools_heatmap.py \
 input/uni1945_2.5kb_1_billion.filt.mcool \
 output/ \